-The Commonwealth, or The Commonwealth of Nations, is a group of 53 states, all of which (except for two) were formerly part of the British Empire.
-As nations began the process of succeeding from the British Empire in the early part of the 1900s, it was created, largely, to ease the process of British decolonization.
+The Commonwealth, or the Commonwealth of Nations, is a group of 53 states, all of which (except for two) were formerly part of the British Empire.
+The Commonwealth was created in the early 1900s when nations that were formerly a part of the British Empire began to secede.
+Its main goal was to ease the process of British decolonization.
 It was seen as a way of maintaining global unity through shared language, history, and culture despite growing independence and self-governance of former British colonies.

-Overall, 2.328 billion people belong to the Commonwealth, representing one-third of the world population and one-quarter of its total landmass, at approximately 30 million sq.km.
+Overall, 2.328 billion people belong to the Commonwealth, representing one-third of the world population.
 Despite massive geographic and demographic differences, these countries are said to be united through their common values of democracy, human rights, and the rule of law.

-The nations entered into the Commonwealth do so voluntarily, and the government of any member nation can withdraw at any time, without consequence or obligation. although they have no legal obligations to one another and are entirely separate entities.
+The nations who enter into the Commonwealth do so voluntarily, and the government of any member nation can withdraw at any time, without consequence or obligation.

 How Do Countries Join The Commonwealth?

 For a nation to join the Commonwealth, it must first recognize Elizabeth II as the head of the Commonwealth.
-Other criteria are equally important - racial equality, and the embrace of world peace, liberty, human rights, equality, and free trade.
+Other criteria are equally important and include racial equality and the embrace of world peace, liberty, human rights, equality, and free trade.

 Why Join the Commonwealth?

 There are certain advantages to being a member-state - for instance, consular services exist for countries in good standing.
 Commonwealth citizens who are stuck in a country that is not represented at a consulate by their government can get representation and a temporary ''commonwealth citizen'' passport issued at a British Embassy.